 Damaged or improperly installed equipment can cause electrocution injuries in a variety of ways.
 For instance, if the frame of a piece of electrical equipment does not have a grounding conductor to divert dangerous fault current to the ground, anyone who will touch that equipment will risk being electrocuted.
 In addition to electrocution, improperly installed equipment can also cause a fire that can pose an even greater danger to workers.

 Overall, electrocution is increasingly becoming common.
 Unfortunately, negligence from both employers and sometimes the employees have been named as one of the main contributing factors of injury.
-If you have been electrocuted or you know of a person who has been electrocuted as a result of negligence, you need to speak with an experienced personal injury attorney immediately who will fight for your right to compensation for damages that you have succumbed.
+If you have been electrocuted or you know of a person who has been electrocuted as a result of negligence, you need to speak with an experienced work injury attorney immediately who will fight for your right to compensation for damages that you have succumbed.